The Middle

 Excerpt

 Angela Hume lives in Oakland.
-She is the author of the chapbook Second Story of Your Body (Portable Press at Yo-Yo Labs, 2011).
+They are the author of the chapbook Second Story of Your Body (Portable Press at Yo-Yo Labs, 2011).
 Poems are forthcoming or have appeared in such journals as Little Red Leaves, Mrs. Maybe, RealPoetik, eccolinguistics, Zoland Poetry, and Spinning Jenny.
 Critical work appears or will appear in ISLE: Interdisciplinary Studies in Literature and Environment, Evental Aesthetics, Jacket2, The Volta, and ecopoetics.
 Angela holds an MFA from St. Mary’s College of California and is currently working toward a PhD in English at University of California, Davis.
-Her critical project examines the transformation of lyric poetry under the environmental crisis conditions of the 20th and 21st centuries.
+Their critical project examines the transformation of lyric poetry under the environmental crisis conditions of the 20th and 21st centuries.

 ^ back to menu